sailpoint-oss/golang-sdk/api_v3/docs/IdentityProfilesAPI.md

 [[Back to README]](../README.md)

-## ListIdentityProfiles
+## Identity Profiles List

 > []IdentityProfile ListIdentityProfiles(ctx).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()

-Identity Profiles List
+This returns a list of Identity Profiles based on the specified query parameters.
+A token with ORG_ADMIN or API authority is required to call this API to get a list of Identity Profiles.

 ### Example